Dynamic pricing: how to maintainOmnichannel consistency?

 Retail case studies (concrete examples)

-Let's see how this translates in practical terms on your shelves, whether real or virtual.
+Let's see how this plays out in practice on your shelves—whether physical or virtual.

 KVI: maintaining consistency on sensitive products